rl-max/rl-max.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi, my name is Ian Lee (aka.
-Haeone Lee).
-I am interested in equipping AI with great physical capability (robot learning, embodiment).
+Hi, my name is Ian Lee.
+I am interested in equipping AI with great physical capability by embodiment.
 Plus, I want to make AI more autonomous, which I interpret as making intelligence emerge.
 I enjoy tackling this by reinforcement learning, inspired by human learning and reward hypothesis.